 Assessment is by an exam at the end of the module and online tests, together with R practicals on the statistics material in semester 2.
 The online tests for the module will be available on MOLE.
-The online tests in semester 1 will have deadlines on Fridays 11 October (not for assessment) and then 25 October, 8 November, 6 December and 20 December.
+Revised deadlines for online tests for the rest of the probability part of the module are Fridays 13 December, 7 February, 21 February, 6 March.